 Our goal is to realize our vision to be a “gathering place for all”, a place that nourishes body, mind and spirit for people who visit our main campus and natural farm and those who join in our growing number of on-line events.
 We also work to be a good neighbour in the South Shuswap.

-As the world struggles through the second year of plague, we believe the world needs the Sorrento Centre now more than ever!
+We believe the world needs the Sorrento Centre now more than ever!

 Thank you for your donation to the Sorrento Centre.
 Please know your generous gifts are being invested wisely in youth programming, visionary projects around our campus (like our solar panels), community initiatives (such as our emergency meal program) and in strengthening our Centre so that we continue to nourish body, mind and spirit.